boazbk/tcs/lec_01_introduction.md

 ![Running time of Karatsuba's algorithm vs. the grade-school algorithm.
 (Python implementation available [online](https://goo.gl/zwzpYe).)
 Note the existence of a "cutoff" length, where for sufficiently large inputs Karatsuba becomes more efficient than the grade-school algorithm.
 The precise cutoff location varies by implementation and platform details, but will always occur eventually.](../figure/karastubavsgschoolv2.png){#karatsubaruntimefig .margin width=300px height=300px}

-Of course if all we wanted to was to multiply two digit numbers, we wouldn't really need any clever algorithms.
+Of course, if all we wanted was to multiply two digit numbers, we wouldn't need any clever algorithms.
 It turns out that we can repeatedly apply the same idea, and use them to multiply $4$-digit numbers, $8$-digit numbers, $16$-digit numbers, and so on and so forth.
-If we used the grade-school  approach then our cost for doubling the number of digits would be to _quadruple_ the number of multiplications, which for $n=2^\ell$ digits would result in about $4^\ell=n^2$ operations.
+If we used the grade-school approach, then our cost for doubling the number of digits would be to _quadruple_ the number of multiplications, which for $n=2^\ell$ digits would result in about $4^\ell=n^2$ operations.
 In contrast, in Karatsuba's approach doubling the number of digits  only  _triples_ the number of operations,  which means that for $n=2^\ell$ digits we require about $3^\ell = n^{\log_2 3} \sim n^{1.58}$ operations.

 Specifically, we use a  _recursive_ strategy as follows: